fschuch/Xcompact3d/README.md

 The main homepage for the original Incompact3d can be found at [incompact3d.com](https://www.incompact3d.com/).
 You can find a list of the work related to the code.

-This is a **Fork** from Xcompact3d´s official repository, for more information see the [Changelog](CHANGELOG.md).
-Source code, including instructions for running and compiling Xcompact3d, below.
+**This is a Fork from Xcompact3d´s official repository, for more information see the [Changelog](CHANGELOG.md)**.

 ## Resources

 - **Homepage:** <https://www.incompact3d.com/>
 - **Old Binaries (please try to use the latest Github version instead):** <https://www.incompact3d.com/download.html>
 - **Discussion section (FORUM):** <https://github.com/fschuch/Xcompact3d/issues>
-- `Xcompact3d_toolbox`, a set of tools for pre and postprocessing prepared for the high-order Navier-Stokes solver Xcompact3d: <https://github.com/fschuch/xcompact3d_toolbox>
+- **Xcompact3d-toolbox**, a set of tools for pre and postprocessing prepared for the high-order Navier-Stokes solver Xcompact3d: <https://github.com/fschuch/xcompact3d_toolbox>

 New users and developers are welcome to join.